4 Ways to Self-Reflect Using Study Skills

 Do you know why it’s almost failproof?
 This is even more simple than the neuroscientific explanation.
 It’s because you keep repeating the information back to yourself so many ways, that it’s almost impossible not to retain it.

 If it’s such a great way to solidify learning, then why don’t we do it in our personal life?
-So, I decided to apply it the same techniques laid out above (with some adjustments and simplification, of course), to a personal course in self-reflection.
+I decided to apply it the same techniques laid out above (with some adjustments), to a personal course in self-reflection.

-3 Simple Study and Memory Based Approaches to Self-Reflection
+4 Simple Study and Memory Based Tools for Self-Reflection

 Think of mediation as the internal lecture.
 This is where you’re sitting in class, listening to the professor teach, except this time, you are the professor and the student.